nginxinc/nginx-wiki/source/modules/echo.rst

 Querystrings is *not* allowed to be concatenated onto the ``location`` argument with "?" directly, for example, ``/sub?foo=Foo&bar=Bar`` is an invalid location, and shouldn't be fed as the first argument to this directive.

-Technically speaking, this directive is an example that Nginx content handler issues one or more subrequests directly.
+Technically speaking, this directive is an example that NGINX content handler issues one or more subrequests directly.
 AFAIK, the :github:`fancyindex module <aperezdc/ngx-fancyindex>` also does such kind of things ;)

-Nginx named locations like ``@foo`` is *not* supported here.
+NGINX named locations like ``@foo`` is *not* supported here.

 This directive is logically equivalent to the GET version of `echo_subrequest_async`_.
 For example,